lhamini/SI507_FinalProject/README.md

 # World of Airplane Crashes

 You can find all informatin about major airplane crashes that has happend so far.
+(This project is the final project for the course SI-507 Python Programming)

 ## Description
 You can explore airplane crashes in each year, find out where and why they happend, and many more information.